-Hi.
-It’s Lisa from Goodiebites Cake Pops again and this month I’ll be focusing on that special man we all know and love – no, not Hugh Jackman silly!
-I mean DAD!
-Father’s Day is coming up soon and what better way to show that special man in your life how much you love him than these cool Golf Ball Cake Pops.
-Though there are many steps (and lots of photos below) it’s really much easier than you’d think.
+Father’s Day is coming up every year and what better way to show that special man in your life how much you love him.
+There are many steps (and lots of photos below), but it’s really much easier than you’d think.
+Let’s get started.

 Step 1: Cutting The Mold

-Believe it or not, this is the hardest step of all, which is quite easy.
-The molds are officially made for chocolate lollipops using 4” sticks.
+- The molds are officially made for chocolate lollipops using 4” sticks.
 Most cake poppers I know use 6” sticks, which means cutting the mold to accommodate that size.
 The choice is yours – you can use a 4” stick for your cake pops or do what I did and simply work a pointy knife or scissors through the lip where the 4” stick would end, being careful not to cut through the actual rim edge of the mold.
-(That would cause it to be very unstable when moving it from table & fridge).
+That would cause it to be very unstable when moving it from table & fridge.

 Step 2: Properly Sizing the Cake Ball